Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Introduction

-The motivation behind dividing the bound and unbound gas in the context of oriented SZ studies is twofold.
+There are two main motivations for dividing the halo from the diffuse gas in the context of oriented SZ studies.
 First, the tSZ effect has the potential to be a probe of cosmological structure beyond 2-point statistics.
 With advances in oriented stacking, the tSZ can start to provide information about the cosmic web shape and structure beyond the densest, highest-pressure nodes.
 However, a cosmological probe is only as good as its respective modelling.
 To be able to simulate the effects of varied cosmologies, the best approach is to use analytic theory, N-body, or rapid predictive simulations for the dark matter, and post-process to apply a prescription for the baryons \citep[e.g., as done in][]{Stein2019, Pandey2019, Raghunathan2022}.
 The alternative -- many large-volume hydrodynamic simulations with varied cosmologies -- is currently computationally infeasible, although it is being tested in smaller volumes by the \textsc{Camels} project \citep{CAMELS2021}.
 The leading prescriptions for tSZ are based on the halo model, assigning baryons to halo locations with a pressure profile which is well-understood to some radius.
 However, it is unclear whether this prescription sufficiently captures the tSZ signal, especially for locally-anisotropic studies such as oriented stacking, due to its lack of description for the diffuse gas beyond halos.
 Our study asks: \textit{is it possible to capture the majority of the extended tSZ signal by using halo modeling?
 If so how far, and at what halo masses, need to be accurately modeled?} This will guide future oriented SZ studies: if the unassociated gas is unimportant, then the focus should remain on perfecting the halo pressure profile models in order to be able to use the tSZ to probe beyond-two-point statistics.
 If it is important, more attention should be devoted to modelling the field component of the tSZ.

 The second major motivation is to guide studies which seek to find the `missing' baryons.
 For the observational analyses that aim to do this with tSZ, the contribution from known baryons must be subtracted: e.g., the $y$ map should be masked at halo positions out to some radius, or the contribution from halos should be modelled (as done in \citealt{degraaff2019, Tanimura2019}).
 Thus it is useful to know what fraction of $y$ is captured by halo models and what residual is expected in the current best hydrodynamical simulations.